theQRL/zond-package/README.md

   # Defaults to empty
   tx_spammer_extra_args: []

-# Zond genesis generator params
+# QRL genesis generator params
-zond_genesis_generator_params:
+qrl_genesis_generator_params:
-  # The image to use for zond genesis generator
+  # The image to use for qrl genesis generator
-  image: qrledger/qrysm:zond-genesis-generator-latest
+  image: qrledger/qrysm:qrl-genesis-generator-latest

 # Global parameter to set the exit ip address of services and public ports
 port_publisher: